By Ted Chapin

 Celebrate the 50th anniversary of Follies with Ted Chapin.
 A new afterword brings the history of the show forward, diving into recent productions around the world, new recordings, and the continued promise of a film version.

 “It’s not only the best book about the musical theater I’ve ever read, it was so vivid that I couldn’t wait to see how everything turned out.”

 “If there has ever been an account of the creation of a major Broadway production as complete, candid and apocrypha-free as this one, I have not found it.”

 “A book to please Sondheim aficionados, it should also engross anyone wanting to know the details of mounting a big-budget Broadway show.”

 –Booklist, starred review

-Ted Chapin was president of The Rodgers & Hammerstein Organization for more than 30 years, having been hired by the two families shortly after Richard Rodgers passed away.
+Ted Chapin was president of The Rodgers & Hammerstein Organization for 40 years, having been hired by the two families shortly after Richard Rodgers passed away.
 His career has ranged from assistant director on the original production of Neil Simon’s The Sunshine Boys to being one of the founders of the Encores! series at New York City Center.
 He sits on several boards and is the co-chairman of the American Theatre Wing and chairman of the Kurt Weill Foundation for Music.
 He is a frequent speaker at colleges and has made several film and television appearances.